FedeCarollo/CI2025_lab1/README.md

 # Multidimensional Knapsack
 ### Solution format
 Initial solution is
-- A zero solution by default
+- A zero solution by default (i.e. no items selected in any knapsack)
-- A user provided initial solution
+- A user provided initial solution (assuming it is provided in the right format)

-**My program assumes solutions at each step are feasible**, so I make the initial solution feasible (if not already)
+**The program assumes solutions at each step are feasible**, so I make the initial solution feasible (if not already)

 ### Solution Tweaking
 Tweaking phase is composed of two steps
 - Randomly select/deselect an object from any knapsack
 - Randomly swap to items (taken or not) from two knapsacks

+#### Efficacy of Random Swapping
+Simulation results demonstrate that random swapping exhibits dimension-dependent performance characteristics:

+##### Empirical Observations:

+Random swapping significantly improves solution quality in high-dimensional problems with multiple knapsacks.

+Its impact becomes negligible in low-dimensional problem instances.

+##### Analysis:

+Random swapping functions as an alternative selection/deselection mechanism that operates through item exchange rather than direct modification.
+This approach enables enhanced search space exploration in high-dimensional settings, as simultaneous item swaps between knapsacks facilitate access to solution configurations unreachable through standard insert/remove operations.
+Consequently, the algorithm gains broader neighborhood visibility.

+Conversely, in low-dimensional spaces, random swapping reduces to a compressed sequence of select/deselect operations, offering no substantial advantage over simpler operators since the search space remains adequately explorable through conventional moves.

+##### Conclusion:

+Random swapping effectiveness scales with problem complexity, serving as a beneficial diversification operator only when dimensionality necessitates more sophisticated exploration mechanisms.

 ### Solution fitness
 The objective is to maximize fitness.